 "They bought houses; second and third homes that they decorated and didn't live in—but they got a tax write-off for''—and I'd have a joke about that, but it makes me too FUCKING ANGRY!!!"

-Also in Vampire The Masquerade Bloodlines, Beckett suffers a humorous form of Sarcasm Failure if you end up having a discussion on Kindred origins with him as a Malkavian.
+Also in Vampire: The Masquerade - Bloodlines, Beckett suffers a humorous form if you end up having a discussion on Kindred origins with him as a Malkavian.
 While the 'normal' player characters have theories he's already well-acquainted with, the Malkavian ones are a bit more...
 Unique.

 Beckett: ...Can't say I've heard that one before...